divinenephron/latex-everything/readme.txt

 = When are the PDF files generated? =

 PDF files that contain a post are updated when it is saved.
-PDF files are also generated in bulk after the plugin is activated (this uses WP-Cron, so it takes a while).
+PDF files are also generated in bulk after the plugin is activated (this uses WP-Cron, so it can take a while).
 If you have a large number of posts and want to generate PDF files for all of them, deactivate and reactivate the plugin, then wait.